kevinhu/symptom-checker/README.md

-## Test cases
+## Test descriptions

 ```
 ""
 "."
 " "
-"The patient had a seizure"
+"The patient had a seizure" # single symptom
-"The patient has seizures and autism"
+"The patient has seizures and autism" # plurals + multiple symptoms
-"The patient has seizures and seizures and autism"
+"The patient has seizures and seizures and autism" # more symptoms, one repeated
-"The patient has seizures, autism, and corneal dystrophy"
+"The patient has seizures, autism, and corneal dystrophy" # multi-word symptom
-"The patient has seizures but no autism"
+"The patient has seizures but no autism" # negative (does not work)
-"The patient has seizures but not autism"
+"The patient has seizures but not autism" # negative (does not work)
-"Seizures, autism, microcephaly"
+"Seizures, autism, microcephaly" # list of symptoms
-"Seizures, seizures, seizures"
+"Seizures, seizures, seizures" # repeated symptoms
 ```